brianSalk/reddit_question/README.md

 # Reddit Question

 I really don't know of a better way to share code.
-You will have to copy the contents of **simulate.py** and paste the code into an interpreter such as [the one here](https://www.programiz.com/python-programming/online-compiler/#google_vignette)
+You will have to copy the contents of **simulate.py** and paste the code into an interpreter such as [the one here](https://www.programiz.com/python-programming/online-compiler/#google_vignette) in order to run the code.
+Thank you soooo much for helping me answer this question!